 Knowing you’ve thought about risk, and planned for it, reassures most people.

 “That’s great in theory, but it won’t work in real life”.

 This implies you’re somehow not being practical or realistic.
 But, it’s a bit of a passive aggressive attack though, isn’t it?

 But who’s to say they’re more of an expert on “real life” than you?
 The idea killer view of the world is clearly different from yours.
 But that doesn’t mean their view is better.

 It’s similar to the idea killer way of saying “it’s not how we do things here”.
-Real life people tend to only focus on the operations part.
+Real life critics tend to only think about operations.
 But that’s not where ideas start.
 Ideas start in the creative part, and being impractical and unrealistic there is OK.